 Our service is free to all those eligible for care in New Zealand hospitals

-Nga Hau Mangere Birthing Centre will be a warm, nurturing environment, which offers a comfortable sanctuary for new mums.
+Nga Hau Mangere Birthing Centre is a warm, nurturing environment, which offers a comfortable sanctuary for new mums.

 Regular tours for parents to be will be held once the facility is opened.